zemasa/xmakemol2/README.md

 XMakemol2
 =========

 XMakemol is a mouse-based software, written using the LessTif widget set, for viewing atomic and other chemical systems.
-It reads XYZ input and renders atoms, bonds and hydrogen bonds.
+It reads XYZ input and renders atoms bonds and hydrogen bonds.

 XMakemol2 was created from the original XMakemol software to fill in the need to manipulate/operate a XYZ file.